Minnesota Teacher of the Year

-Nominees must meet the following criteria:
+Eligible nominees must meet these criteria:

-Intend to teach during the next school year.
+- Intend to teach during the 2019-20 school year.

 Once nominated, teachers will receive a packet in the mail containing instructions for moving forward in this process.
 Learn more about how to become a candidate for MN teacher of the year.
 Note: Nominees only can accept nominations in any two consecutive years.

-For more information, call Kieren Steinhoff at 651-292-4865 or 800-652-9073.
+For more information, call Sara Schumacher at 651-292-4864 or 800-652-9073.

-Oct.
-1, 2015: Nominations are open for 2016 Minnesota Teacher of the Year
+Sept.
+28, 2018: Nominations open for 2019 Minnesota Teacher of the Year

 May 6, 2018: Shakopee alternative high school teacher is Teacher of the Year